-In general the better the tender pack the less complicated and time consuming the tender process will be for everyone.
-Sufficient time should be allowed for the contractors to formulate their solution and respond to the tender.
+In general, the better the tender pack the less complicated and time consuming the tender process will be for everyone.
+Sufficient time should be allowed for the contractors to formulate their solutions and respond to the tender.
 The length of time will depend on the size and complexity of the operation to be tendered but would usually be between 3 and 6 weeks.

 However good the tender package is there will be some questions.
-To be fair to the bidders there should be a process for sharing the questions asked and your answers to them to be shared with all bidders.
+To be fair to the bidders there should be a process to share with all respondents answers to questions asked by all respondents

 Many companies and organisations have rules and procedures in their corporate governance for issuing and receiving tender and their responses.
 These will need to be taken into account.